MISP/misp-galaxy/tools/tidal-api/README.md

   >Note: The fields `meta` can be formatted as the format of the data the API provides sometimes does not match the format defined by the [MISP galaxy format](https://www.misp-standard.org/rfc/misp-standard-galaxy-format.html#name-conventions-and-terminology).
 You can configure this using an extraction configuration.

 ### Extraction Configuration
 The extraction configuration is a dictionary that maps the fields of the Tidal Cyber API to the fields of the MISP galaxy.
-It can be used to extract data stored in a array or object in the API response.
+It can be used to extract data stored in an object in the API response.
 The extraction configuration looks like this:
 ```json
 {
   "extract": "<mode>",